syncfusion-content/blazor-docs/blazor/diagram/annotations/appearance.md

 | Clip| Wrap | ![Label Wrap](../images/flowClip_wrap.png) |
 | Clip | WrapWithOverflow | ![Label WrapWith Overflow](../images/flowClip_wrapwithoverflow.png) |

->**Note :** All the customization over the overflow is also applicable to connector’s annotation.
+> All the customization over the overflow is also applicable to connector’s annotation.

 ## Change the appearance of annotation

-* You can change the font style of the annotations with the font specific properties (FontSize, FontFamily, Color).
+You can change the font style of the annotations with the font specific properties (FontSize, FontFamily, Color).
 The following code explains how to customize the appearance of the annotation.

 * The label’s [`Bold`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.AnnotationStyle.html#Syncfusion_Blazor_Diagrams_AnnotationStyle_Bold), [`Italic`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.AnnotationStyle.html#Syncfusion_Blazor_Diagrams_AnnotationStyle_Italic), and [`TextDecoration`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.AnnotationStyle.html#Syncfusion_Blazor_Diagrams_AnnotationStyle_TextDecoration) properties are used to style the label’s text.